ipavlic/apex-fp/README.md

 ## `Filter`
 <a name="filter"></a>

-Filter is used to describe how criteria to filter lists of sObject records.
+Filter is used to describe criteria to filter lists of sObject records.
 There are two available *types* of filters:

 1. **field matching** filter
 2. **object matching** filter